Skip to main content

 • Status recovery process under abnormal circumstances

-It should be noted that this document only focuses on the Module life cycle and state management logic.
-The ETH deposit process, validator distribution strategy, and reward distribution mechanism will be introduced separately in other documents.
+This document only focuses on module lifecycle and state management.
+The ETH deposit process, validator allocation strategy, and reward distribution mechanism are covered in other documents.

-The Module manager first adds a module by calling addStakingModule.
+The module admin first adds a module by calling addStakingModule.

 • Verify module address is not 0

-• Verification name cannot exceed the specified length
+• Verify that the name does not exceed the allowed length

-• Verify whether the number of modules has exceeded the upper limit of 32**
+• Verify that the module count has not exceeded the 32-module limit

 • Make sure the module address is not repeated